-Another group warranting special attention in this plan is pedestrians and other non-motorized road users (e.g., bicycles, scooters).
-More than 100 of these users are killed each year in Missouri traffic crashes with speed, distraction, and impairment being the primary causes.
+Another group warranting special attention in the Show-Me Zero plan is pedestrians and other non-motorized road users such as bicyclists and those using personal conveyances (e.g., scooters, segways).
+Each year, more than 100 pedestrians, bicyclists or other non-motorized road users are killed in Missouri traffic crashes with speed, distraction, and impairment being the primary causes.
 In addition, a significant portion of pedestrian fatalities in the state involve users who did not begin their trip as a pedestrian.
-Rather, these individuals have exited their vehicle for various reasons and been subsequently struck by a vehicle, often on high-speed roadways.
+Rather, these individuals exited their vehicle for various reasons and were subsequently struck by a vehicle, often on high-speed roadways.
 Progress in this area will require increased responsibility and positive behaviors from both drivers and the non-motorized road users.